 A better option would be to use those words in the product or concept descriptions but not in the survey question itself.

 Another example of a leading survey question that can ruin your data is a question such as: “How has the Coronavirus negatively impacted businesses?“

 A better question would be: “How would you describe the impact of the Coronavirus on businesses?“

-2. Using Unclear Jargon or Acronyms
+2. Using Jargon or Unclear Acronyms

 Another mistake that survey creators make is using industry jargon or acronyms that respondents may not understand.

-Unclear language can hurt the quality of replies and render your results inaccurate.
+Vague language can hurt the quality of replies and render your results inaccurate.
 You must speak your respondents’ language to ensure that you don’t confuse anyone taking part in your survey.
 Also, make sure your grammar is perfect and the way you convey the message is clear.